lpmi-13/code-corpus-api/app/README.md

 curl "localhost:8080/functions?language=python&page=10
 ```

-> Note: the random function endpoint relies on a materialized view called `language_counts` to get the count quickly, so if you're starting the database from scratch, make sure to create that with `CREATE MATERIALIZED VIEW language_counts AS select count(*), language FROM functions GROUP BY language;`
+> Note: the random function endpoint relies on a materialized view called `language_counts` to get the count quickly, so if you're starting the database from scratch, make sure to create that with `psql -h localhost -U $DB_USER -d $DATABASE -f ~/create_materialized_view.sql`

 ## CI